Robert Broadwood: First World War

 Broadwood returned to active service after the outbreak of the First World War, first as the commanding officer of the 1st Mounted Division from 29 September 1914.
 In July 1916, he was still in command when the division was reorganized as the 1st Cyclist Division.
 He took command of the 57th (2nd West Lancashire) Division, in October 1916.
 His division went to France in 1917, as part of II ANZAC Corps.

 According to Colonel C. J. L. Allanson, the 57th Division's GSO1, Broadwood had been reported by his corps commander, Sir Alexander Godley, for "lack of fighting spirit" for refusing to launch attacks he considered hopeless and which he thought would needlessly sacrifice the lives of his best officers.
 When his division was transferred to XI Corps, the new corps commander, Sir Richard Haking, made similar remarks.
 Broadwood was much affected by the comments, and according to Allanson "now seemed determined to get killed".

 Death

 On 21 June 1917, Broadwood had planned to visit his artillery group, despite a warning from the group commander that the railway bridge over the River Lys, the only way to get there, was under German observation.
 Broadwood nevertheless crossed the bridge, but left behind his staff.
 The German artillery fired on bridge, severely wounding Broadwood, who lost both of his legs.
 Before he died, he was reported to have said that "he was glad to go after being told that he had no fighting spirit, and that his wish was to be buried between a soldier and a subaltern."

+Broadwood, the seventh of nine British divisional commanders to be killed or die of wounds during the war, (Note: The other fatalities were: Hubert Hamilton, GOC 3rd Division, Samuel Lomax, GOC 1st Division, Thompson Capper, GOC 7th Division, George Thesiger, GOC 9th (Scottish) Division, Frederick Wing, GOC 12th (Eastern) Division, Edward Ingouville-Williams, GOC 34th Division, Edward Feetham, GOC 39th Division, and Louis Lipsett, GOC 4th Division.)

-Broadwood is buried in the Anzac Cemetery near Sailly-sur-la-Lys, between an Australian soldier and a British subaltern.
+is buried in the Anzac Cemetery near Sailly-sur-la-Lys, between an Australian soldier and a British subaltern.

 Broadwood Wood in Hong Kong is named after him.